Skip to main content

 • Finalize card count before opening registration.

-• Use QR scanning for high-volume events.
+• Use QR scanning for high-volume in-person events.

 • Test GPS release before event day.